 We seek to incorporate ESG considerations into the investment framework of the infrastructure business at all stages of the investment lifecycle for equity investments, from the initial screening and due diligence to the asset management and exit stages.
-During the holding period, we monitor the ESG attributes of the investments through the regular reporting of KPls to us from the portfolio companies, and through the completion of the annual GRESB Infrastructure benchmarking assessment at both fund and asset level.
-The KPls cover environmental, social and governance issues such as carbon footprint, water usage, health and safety indicators and diversity and inclusion metrics at both staff and board levels.
+During the holding period, we monitor the ESG attributes of the investments through the regular reporting of KPIs to us from the portfolio companies, and through the completion of the annual GRESB Infrastructure benchmarking assessment at both fund and asset level.
+The KPIs cover environmental, social and governance issues such as carbon footprint, water usage, health and safety indicators and diversity and inclusion metrics at both staff and board levels.
 Our due diligence also considers governance topics such as fraud, bribery, sanctions and compliance, as required.
-Findings from the due diligence phase are incorporated into the Investment Committee paper and presented to the Investment Committee for consideration.

-The infrastructure business also places emphasis on reporting, producing an annual Sustainable and Responsible Investment report for investors.
-Infrastructure achieved a five-star rating in the UN PRI assessment for the calendar year 2020 which was published in 2022.

-During 2022 we have updated the Environmental and Social Management System (ESMS) under which the business operates in order to reflect changes in the ESG environment and to strengthen our procedures.
+Findings from the due diligence phase are incorporated into the Investment Committee paper and presented to the Investment Committee for consideration. ons the The infrastructure business also places emphasis on reporting, producing an annual Sustainable and Responsible Investment report for investors.
+Infrastructure achieved a five-star rating in the UN PRI assessment for the calendar year 2020 which was published in 2022. d ng Lal During 2022 we have updated the Environmental and Social Management System (ESMS) under which the business operates in order to reflect changes in the ESG environment and to strengthen our procedures.
 It has also been updated to reflect our obligations under SFDR.
-The ESMS applies to all potential and existing portfolio investments in infrastructure equity and also creates obligations on portfolio companies that are designed to ensure regular reporting to us.

-As a result of this regular reporting and engagement, we aim to help drive improvements in ESG metrics and performance at our portfolio companies with a view to improving the businesses' sustainability credentials and to create value.

-The infrastructure approach to ESG is summarised by the following three pillars:

-- Policies: The Infrastructure business is governed by the ESMS, which provides the overarching framework, processes and governance for our ESG integration approach in Infrastructure. - ESG Assessment process: We have an ESG checklist which should be completed during the acquisitions process for all prospective equity investments.
-The findings should then be incorporated in the Investment Committee memo. - Monitoring: As part of the asset management process, we seek to collect data on key ESG metrics within each of the operating companies.
+The ESMS applies to all potential and existing portfolio investments in infrastructure equity and also creates obligations on portfolio companies that are designed to ensure regular reporting to us. d As a result of this regular reporting and engagement, we aim to help drive improvements in ESG metrics and performance at our portfolio companies with a view to improving the businesses' sustainability credentials and to create value. ), ce The infrastructure approach to ESG is summarised by the following three pillars: Policies: The Infrastructure business is governed by the ESMS, which provides the overarching framework, processes and governance for our ESG integration approach in Infrastructure. gs, os In Ist is se /.
+ESG Assessment process: We have an ESG checklist which should be completed during the acquisitions process for all prospective equity investments.
+The findings should then be incorporated in the Investment Committee memo.
+Monitoring: As part of the asset management process, we seek to collect data on key ESG metrics within each of the operating companies.
+This information is then used to better refine our asset management strategies and is also reported operating companies.
 This information is then used to better refine our asset management strategies and is also reported to our investors in the form of a Sustainable and Responsible Investment Report.
 Certain KPIs, such as those around occupational health and safety, are also embedded into the performance review process for the operating companies.

 The infrastructure debt business, in collaboration with our research teams, has developed a bespoke proprietary ESG scoring methodology, which has been rolled out to new and existing investments starting in 2021.
 The methodology supports the overall investment process and ongoing monitoring of environmental risks.
-It is designed to guide the ESG due diligence process and assign an ESG assessment to each potential investment, based on a predefined set of ESG KPls, which are sourced from the borrower/sponsors, external advisors or public sources.
+It is designed to guide the ESG due diligence process and assign an ESG assessment to each potential investment, based on a predefined set of ESG KPIs, which are sourced from the borrower/sponsors, external advisors or public sources.